 What is 7018 Welding Rod Used For?

-7018 welding rods are commonly used for projects requiring robust, clean, and crack-resistant welds, making them are good for:
+7018 welding rods are commonly used for projects requiring robust, clean, and crack-resistant welds, making them good for:

 Bridge construction: 7018 welding rods are widely used in bridge construction due to their excellent crack resistance and high-quality weld characteristics.
 These welding rods can provide strong and high-quality weld joints to ensure the safety and durability of bridge structures.